-Palm trees are good for the health, and boost the spirits too.
-But what is it about palm trees that give so much pleasure?
+What is it about palm trees that give so much pleasure?
+Is it because they evoke a hoiday mood?
+And are they hardy in the UK?
 Here is a selection of four hardy palms for UK gardens and three excellent palm varieties for indoors too.
 Just be aware that some palm trees are difficult to source due to plant passport requirements to help guard against pests and diseases.

 Palm trees are iconic plants that signify hot weather, holidays, gentle breezes and relaxation.
 Theres something about palm trees that needs a blue sky and yellow sun to make them look comfortable.
 Here in the UK there are many people who give palms some garden space, presumably in the hope that they might create some sort of tropical paradise.
 Some of these plants fail miserably to achieve much growth.
 Others die during their first tough winter.
 A few, however, are hardy and can grow into sizeable trees.
 Given the right environment, underplanting and setting, these palms can create an impressive impact, even in the depths of winter.